 An effective cover letter should answer 2 questions:

 - Demonstrate you have researched the organisation.
 Check out our learning resources on The What, Why, and How of Researching Employers

 - Using your research, explain clearly what it is about this particular opportunity (the company and the role) that interests you.

-- If you've met a representative of the organisation at a careers fair or presentation, mention it – it‘s good evidence of your engagement and motivation
+- If you've met a representative of the organisation at a career fair or presentation, mention it – it's good evidence of your engagement and motivation

 - Clearly demonstrate exactly what makes you a good candidate for the role.
 Summarise relevant experience and skills in a concise manner.

 - Back up what you're saying with evidence and make reference to the relevant sections of your CV.
 Perhaps choose 2 or 3 skills listed on your CV and elaborate on them.

 - Some organisations give details about their brand values and the core qualities.
 Thread this language through your covering letter to reflect the match between your values and qualities and the organisation’s.